From Drinking Philosophers to Asynchronous Path-Following Robots: Multi-robot navigation as a drinking philosophers problem

 In the naive formulation, drinking sessions are set such that a robot entering a shared cell is free to move until it reaches a free cell, without requiring additional bottles along the way.
 The insatiable state is intended to soften this constraint.
 Assume robot $r_n$ wants to move to shared cell $\pi_n^t$, and the first free cell after $\pi_n^t$ is $\pi_n^{t'+1}$ for some arbitrary $t'>t$, all the cells in between are shared.
 If $r_n$ enters the first shared cell without acquiring all the bottles until $\pi_n^{t'+1}$, it would need to acquire those bottles at some point along the way.
 If $r_n$ becomes thirsty to acquire those bottles, it risks losing the bottles it currently holds.
 If another robot $r_m$ with a higher priority needs and receives the bottles associated with the cell $r_n$ currently occupies, two robots might collide.

 Insatiable state allows a robot to request new bottles without risking to lose any of the bottles it currently holds.
 In this state, the robot does not hold all the bottles it needs to start drinking, similar to thirsty state.
-The difference between two states is that an insatiable philosopher always has a higher priority than a thirsty philosopher regardless of their session numbers, and does not release any of the needed bottles under any circumstance.
+The difference between two states is that, an insatiable philosopher always has a higher priority than a thirsty philosopher regardless of their session numbers.
+Moreover, an insatiable philosopher does not release under any circumstance any of the bottles needed to occupy the cell it is currently in.

+In other words, if $p$ is insatiable with $(\Bottles_{1}, \Bottles_{2})$, then $p$ already has all bottles in $\Bottles_{1}$ and cannot release them.
+Moreover, $p$ is trying to acquire the bottles in $\Bottles_{2}$ to start drinking, which might be released, if a robot with higher priority requests them.
+An insatiable robot always has a higher priority than a thirsty robot.
+In case of identical drinking states, $\prec$ relation is used to resolve the priority order.

-The insatiable state and the rule $R7$ regarding its operation might lead to deadlocks without careful construction of drinking sessions.
+The insatiable state and the rules regarding its operation might lead to deadlocks without careful construction of drinking sessions.
 We now explain how to construct drinking sessions to avoid deadlocks.